corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

 If you reached this point, the easiest way to improve compile times even more is probably to spend money on top-of-the-line hardware.

-As for laptops, the `M-series` of Apple's new Macbooks perform really well.
+As for laptops, the `M-series` of Apple's new Macbooks perform really well for Rust compilation.

 [![Rik Arends on Twitter](tweet.png)](https://twitter.com/rikarends/status/1328598935380910082)

-The [benchmarks](https://www.reddit.com/r/rust/comments/qgi421/doing_m1_macbook_pro_m1_max_64gb_compile/) for the new Macbook Pro with M1 Max are absolutely _ridiculous_ &mdash; even in comparison to the already fast M1:
+The [benchmarks](https://www.reddit.com/r/rust/comments/qgi421/doing_m1_macbook_pro_m1_max_64gb_compile/) for a Macbook Pro with M1 Max are absolutely _ridiculous_ &mdash; even in comparison to the already fast M1:

 | Project                                                   | M1 Max | M1 Air |
 | :-------------------------------------------------------- | :----- | :----- |